What Are Marionette Lines and How Can Fillers Help?

 In some cases, your provider may also recommend adding filler to the cheeks.
 Restoring volume in the midface provides lift and support that can improve the appearance of marionette lines from above.
 This comprehensive approach often produces the most natural-looking results.

-Several hyaluronic acid fillers are commonly used to treat marionette lines.
+Several filler categories are commonly used to treat marionette lines.
 The best choice depends on the depth of your lines, your facial anatomy, and your aesthetic goals.
+The three main categories are:

-Filler in the marionette lines typically lasts 9 to 12 months, though individual results vary based on factors like metabolism, lifestyle, and the specific filler used.
+Filler in the marionette lines typically lasts 9 to 12 months for hyaluronic acid products, and 12 to 15 months for calcium hydroxylapatite products.
+Individual results vary based on factors like metabolism, lifestyle, and the specific filler used.
+PLLA-based collagen-stimulating treatments (Sculptra) can produce volume effects lasting 18 to 24 months, though they work differently from filling the line directly.

 Marionette line filler treatment is generally well-tolerated by most patients.